United Nations Spatial Data Infrastructure: Development at national level

-Underlying the UNSDI is the need to link UNSDI with national public and private geospatial and SDI capacities, both in developed and developing countries.
-To this end National Coordination Offices (NCOs) for UNSDI are to be established.
-Below the established NCOs are listed.
+Underlying the UNSDI was the need to link the initiative with national public and private geospatial and SDI capacities, in both developed and developing countries.
+National Coordination Offices (NCOs) for UNSDI were therefore to be established, and the countries in which NCOs had been created were the Netherlands, the Czech Republic and Hungary.

-Although some of the NCOs use the acronym UN and the UN emblem in their official title, they are not affiliated with the United Nations.
-Use of the emblem is restricted, based on General Assembly resolution 92(I),1946, and should be not be used by non-UN entities.

-With the following countries discussions on UNSDI participation are ongoing: Australia, Austria, Brazil, Cape Verde, Chile, Jamaica, India, Japan, Mexico, Morocco, Mongolia, Nigeria, Spain and South Africa.
+Discussions on participation in UNSDI were ongoing with the following countries: Australia, Austria, Brazil, Cape Verde, Chile, Jamaica, India, Japan, Mexico, Morocco, Mongolia, Nigeria, Spain, and South Africa.